furechan/mplchart/README.md

 ## Custom Indicators

-Any callable that takes a prices data frame and returns a series can be used as indicator.
+Any callable that takes a prices dataframe and returns a series or dataframe can be used as indicator.
 You can also implement a custom indicator as a subclass of `Indicator`.

 ```python